aristanetworks/anta/documentation/tests_eos.functions.md

 verify_mlag_status(device, enable_password)
 ```

-Verifies on the device the MLAG status: state is active, negotiation status is connected, local int is up, peer link is up, config sanity is consistent.
+Verifies on the device the MLAG status: state is active, negotiation status is connected, local int is up, peer link is up.